TroZ/DF2MC/ReadMe.txt

 	respond to input.
 If it does not, run DFunstuck which will fix the issue.
 There should be 4 new files in the directory where you ran DF2MC:
 	out.mclevel - the converted Minecraft level
-	out.mcraw - an uncompressed version of out.mclevel, for debugging not needed updated.xml - an updated version of the settings file with new object types unimplementedobjects.xml - the full description of every object found
+	out.mcraw - an uncompressed version of the level, for debugging not needed updated.xml - an updated version of the settings file with new object types unimplementedobjects.xml - the full description of every object found